 The time limit for submitting a request for MAP assistance under a DTA is determined by the relevant DTA.
 Generally, Ireland's DTAs follow Article 25 of the MTC and provide that a request for MAP assistance must be submitted within 3 years from the first notification of the action resulting in taxation not in accordance with the convention.
 However, some treaties provide for a different time period.
-Therefore, taxpayers should always consult the relevant DTA at an early stage to ensure that they submit a request for MAP assistance within the specified time limit period.
+Therefore, taxpayers should always consult the relevant DTA and the relevant MLI provisions (following ratification by both treaty partners) at an early stage to ensure that they submit a request for MAP assistance within the specified time limit 10.
 Where the time limit specified in a DTA has not been met, a request for MAP assistance will not be accepted.